by: Thomas Young

 Sales and marketing tactics that work offline should be translated to the web and monitored.
 This can include promotions, pricing strategies, advertising campaigns, media resources and more.
 Look at what has driven the success of your company over time offline and translate those tactics to your website.
 This is set in motion with excellent website content that users can easily find on the web.

-- Pay attention to your web marketing efforts and how they are coordinated with offline efforts.
+- Pay attention to your strategic digital marketing efforts and how they are coordinated with offline efforts.
 Have web stats sent to you once per week.

 - Make sure your domain name exactly matches your company name.